uravgbiperson/YouLinux/README.md

-# Linux-YT-video-player-Terminal
+# YouLinux
 ONLY YT VIDEO SUPPORT

-First, clone the repo `git clone https://github.com/uravgbiperson/Linux-YT-video-player-Terminal` Next, Cd into the repo by using `cd Linux-YT-video-player-Terminal` Finally, run using `python3 main.py (link of yt video)`
+First, clone the repo `git clone https://github.com/uravgbiperson/YouLinux` Next, Cd into the repo by using `cd YouLinux`
+Finally, run using `python3 main.py (link of yt video)`